spring-media/ac-lib-puresql/README.md

 # puresql

 This lib is based upon [puresql](https://github.com/neonerd/puresql).
 This lib read sql files and map incomming parameters against the query-parameter to build prepared statements with [mysql2](https://www.npmjs.com/package/mysql2).

+Until now: this lib can handle SELECT queries only.

 ## Intro